-Our independent public accounting firm is BDO USA, LLP, San Diego, California, PCAOB ID #243.
+Our independent registered public accounting firm is BDO USA, P.C., San Diego, California, PCAOB ID #243.

-The information required by this item is incorporated herein by reference to our Proxy Statement with respect to our 2022 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the end of the fiscal year covered by this Annual Report on Form 10-K.
+The information required by this item is incorporated herein by reference to our Proxy Statement with respect to our 2023 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the end of the fiscal year covered by this Annual Report on Form 10-K.